-Our worker’s compensation attorneys in Atlanta can help you navigate this intricate system, and you pay our worker’s compensation lawyers unless you win.
+Once you get hurt, contact our workers’ compensation attorneys in Atlanta at John Foy & Associates so that we can represent your interests.
+We can help you navigate this intricate system, and you don’t have to pay our workers’ compensation lawyers unless you win.

-If you were hurt on the job, there’s a good chance that you will be eligible for worker’s compensation.
+If you were hurt on the job, there’s a good chance that you will be eligible for workers’ compensation.
 However, in Georgia, you must have a physical injury to be eligible.

 Depending on the severity of your injury, you may be entitled to a full salary award.
-A worker’s compensation attorney can review your claim and best advise you on your next steps.
+A workers’ compensation attorney can review your claim and best advise you on your next steps.

 to find a John Foy office near you